InseeFr/Public-Enemy-Back-Office/README.md

     url: https://stromae-api.xxx.com
 ```

+### 3. Docker/Kubernetes

+A Dockerfile is present on this root project to deploy a container.

+[Helm chart repository](https://github.com/InseeFr/Helm-Charts/) is available for the public-enemy backoffice/frontend

+The repository contains helm charts to deploy pogues/eno/stromae too.

-### 5. Application Access
+### 4. Application Access
-To access to swagger-ui, use this url : [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
+To access the swagger-ui, use this url : [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)

 ## Before you commit
 Before committing code please ensure,
 1 - README.md is updated
-2 - A successful build is run and all tests are sucessful
+2 - A successful build is run and all tests are successful
 3 - All newly implemented APIs are documented
 4 - All newly added properties are documented